cryogenicminer/gantt-chart/README.md

 # Comming to a Git Repository near YOU!

+Project Gannt-Chart is on temporary hold due to other priorities.
+Eventualy we would like to develop a full client-side web-app.

 (Chicken Scratchings.
-Still minning for something description worthy)
+Still musing for something description worthy)